 Add one or more countries or companies by using the Database navigator.
 Then select the type of overview.

 You can use the result of any calculation in a Macrobond document and turn it into a Macrobond Excel Data set.
 There are several ways you can do this:

 - You can press the Import button/menu item in the Macrobond Excel add-in and select a saved Macrobond document.

-- You can select “Copy as Excel Data set” on the Edit or context menu when an analysis is selected in a Macrobond document that you can paste into Excel:
+- You can select “Copy/Export as Excel Data set” on the Edit or context menu when an analysis is selected in a Macrobond document that you can paste into Excel:

 - Select values in a Table presentation in the Macrobond application and then select “Copy special” from the Edit or context menu.
 Select to copy a Data set instead of Text and then paste the result into Excel:

 When you copy or import time series from a Macrobond document into a Data set, a copy of all calculations is stored in the Data set and there is no dependency on the document where the data came from.
 In order to edit the calculations used by the Data set, press the “Edit document…” button:

 This will open a document tab in the Macrobond application where you can view and change the calculation settings.